AY2526S1-CS2103T-F08a-1/tp/docs/DeveloperGuide.md

 * 1b.
 There are no companies.

     * 1b1.
-Cerebro would not display anything except no companies message
+Cerebro displays a message indicating there are no companies to show

   Use case ends.